-I have diagnosis of polyp of left nasal passage .
+Question: I have a diagnosis of a nasal polyp of the left nasal passage.
 I scheduled for a CAT scan and was told will probably need surgery.
-Most comments from patients who have had this type of surgery have very negative about post op comfort and length of recuperation.
+Most comments from patients who have had this type of surgery have very negative about post-op comfort and length of recuperation.
 Are there different surgical procedures which would result in less negative feedback?
-How frequently do polyps grow back requiring repeat surgery?
+How frequently do nasal polyps grow back requiring repeat surgery?

 We would be happy to see you at the New York Sinus Center and review what your options may be.

 Robert L. Pincus MD